LIMITED TIME OFFER BLACK FRIDAYsale

 Omega-3 fats have anti-inflammatory properties that can aid in reducing inflammation.
 On the other hand, omega-6 fats can contribute to inflammation.
 That’s not necessarily a bad thing, as your immune system uses this response for a few purposes.
 It can help to fight off infections and heal wounds and injuries, but systemic inflammation can contribute to obesity, diabetes, heart disease, and even lower testosterone production.

-What Are the Other Types of Fat?
+What are the Other Types of Fat?

 Each type of fat has a unique chemical composition, and the way molecules in a fatty acid chain come together can significantly alter their nutritional value.